alexandrabatrak/fin-focus/README.md

 - [x] Easy to navigate financial news website
 - [x] Pages: main, about, contact and terms.
-- [x] Financial news rendered in several categories with featured articles.
+- [x] Financial news rendered in several categories with featured articles
+- [x] Add articles to favourites and retain them between refreshes
 - [x] Search NY times financial articles by keywords
 - [x] Full list of top articles in the aside section
 - [x] Sliders with stock and crypto data (swiperjs)